 “I grew up on the farm,” my companion announced.
 “But when we married we moved to town to make more money.
 My wife cooks.
 I go fishing.”
 After a swig of beer he continued.
 “My father and brothers are still on the farm.
 This soup,” he said with a wave of the arm, “the goat, the potato, the corn, the fava beans, the aji – all from our farm.”

-He was quiet for a bit.
+My host was quiet for a bit.
 We could hear the waltz music from the park and see the barefoot shoeshine boys scurrying after patent leather shoes.
-I could feel a warm buzz from the beer, the altitude and the aji suffuse my body.
+I could feel a warm buzz from the beer, the high altitude, and the aji suffuse my body.